-- Allows staff to remotely monitor inmates and remotely place restrictions on inmates if needed. - Enables altering should the inmate breach the regulations. - Can provide early detection of health issues. - Can provide detection of aggressive and violent behaviour. - Staff are freed up to do more high-value duties.
+- Can be used to allow staff to remotely monitor inmates and remotely place restrictions on inmates if needed. - Can enable altering should the inmate breach the regulations. - Can provide early detection of health issues. - Can provide detection of aggressive and violent behaviour. - Can allow staff to be freed up to do more high-value duties.